← All comparisons

 Is Social Fetch cheaper than Apify for TikTok scraping?

-Yes.
-Social Fetch costs $1.65 per 1,000 requests at the Scale pack.
-Apify's Clockworks TikTok Scraper lists from about $3.70 per 1,000 results, and video or comment events often cost more.
-Social Fetch is cheaper for typical profile and post lookups, with one predictable rate instead of event-type and compute-unit variance.
+For standard profile and post lookups, usually yes.
+Social Fetch is $1.65 per 1,000 requests at the Scale pack.
+Clockworks TikTok Scraper lists from about $3.70 per 1,000 results, and video or comment events often cost more.
+Apify can be cheaper for very custom Actors you run yourself on minimal compute, but marketplace social Actors at production volume typically cost more than Social Fetch's flat rate.

 Can I use Apify and Social Fetch together?